 - I used a two-bowl method to prepare the batter.
 I like to whisk all the dry ingredients and mix the wet ones separately before combining the two.
 This ensures the batter isn’t overworked, which can lead to a tougher crumb.

 - In one of the tests I did for this recipe, I prepared a loaf pan with a generous coating of regular cooking spray.
-When I tried to transfer the loaf from the pan to a baking rack, the bottom stuck to the pan which wasn’t the end of the world but didn’t make for a pretty finished loaf.
+When I tried to transfer the loaf from the pan to a baking rack, the bottom stuck to the pan, which wasn’t the end of the world but didn’t make for a pretty finished loaf.
 So, I recommend the old “butter and flour” method for preparing the pan.
-The loaf slid out in one whole piece.
+The loaf slides out in one whole piece.

-- There are two ways to glaze the bread: either pour the glaze over the top of the bread and watch it run down the sides, which leaves you with more glaze on the counter than the bread or apply the glaze in batches.
-Having tried both ways I can say with confidence that you will get a nice layer of glaze if you practice patience and apply it in layers.
-I like to use a pastry brush to paint it on in batches.
+- There are two ways to glaze the bread: either pour the glaze over the top of the bread and watch it run down the sides, which leaves you with more glaze on the counter than the bread, or apply the glaze in batches.
+Having tried both ways, I can say with confidence that you will get a nice layer of glaze if you practice patience and drizzle it on in layers.
+You can also brush it on with a pastry brush.

 So, here’s to having cake for breakfast.
 This lemon bread is a wonderful way to treat yourself.